About Us

 The realm of the subsurface touches the experience of every European citizen, and the GSEU project stakeholder community is diverse and broadly based at European, national and regional levels.
 GSEU stakeholders can be defined as “any group that influences or is influenced by the subsurface.”
 The stakeholder community will be a key driver in defining user requirements and needs in the development of the virtual data and information platform.

-A result-driven stakeholder analysis will be carried out, the aim of which is to identify new stakeholders in addition to those already known from previous projects.
-The identified stakeholders will be mapped and categorised according to: Characteristics, Interests, Attitudes, Influence and Relevance of the knowledge for the partnership and the individual project undertaken by the partnership, with the aim of addressing each category using the most appropriate language and communication channels.
-The types of ongoing engagement with stakeholders will be diverse, ranging from social media for online communication, online consultations, face-to-face workshops, round table discussions and conferences.
-A comprehensive information and communication campaign will be implemented throughout the project.
+A results-driven stakeholder analysis is in place to identify and engage both established and newly emerging stakeholders, building on insights from previous projects.
+Stakeholders are mapped and categorised according to Characteristics, Interests, Attitudes, Influence and Relevance of their knowledge for the partnership and each individual project undertaken by the partnership.
+This approach enables targeted communication, using appropriate language and channels for each group.
+Engagement takes multiple forms, including social media and other online communication, online consultations, face-to-face workshops, round-table discussions, and conferences.
+These activities are supported by a comprehensive information and communication campaign running throughout the project.